josecodes/gce_condor/README.md

 To install new software such as *gfortran* or *numpy*, add the appropriate line in *startup.sh*.
-If boot from image is desired, you will have to first run `gce_condor.py` once without the `-i` option to create the instances from newly configured start-up script, and then make the updated images from the newly configured instances.
+If boot from image is desired, you will have to first run `gce_condor.py` once without the `-i` option to create the instances from newly configured start-up script, and then make the updated images from these instances.

 ###Condor Configuration
 In the almost certain event that you need to re-configure Condor, you will need to modify the master__00debconf and node_00debconf files to your liking.
-If boot from image is desired, you will have to first run `gce_condor.py` once without the `-i` option to create the instances from newly configured start-up script, and then make the updated images from the newly configured instances.
+If boot from image is desired, you will have to first run `gce_condor.py` once without the `-i` option to create the instances from newly configured start-up script, and then make the updated images from these instances.

 ##Dependencies